oschweitzer/learning-resources/nestjs_lesson.md

 The `@Module` decorator has several properties.

-- `providers`: Array of providers to be available within the module vie dependency injection.
+- `providers`: Array of providers to be available within the module via dependency injection.
 - `controllers`: Array of controllers to be instantiated within the module.
 - `exports`: Array of providers to export to any other modules.
 - `imports`: List of modules required by this module.
 Any exported provider by these modules will be available in our module via dependency injection.